 While in Marrakech, you’ve got to take some day trips!
 This thriving city can be claustrophobic so I recommend getting out of it when you can – but don’t be overwhelmed by the vendors trying to sell you day trips in the souk!
 We booked ahead of time with I Go Morocco, a genuine Moroccan company (not some European transplant – this is the real authentic experience!).
 We visited both Ouzoud Waterfall and did an overnight trip in the Sahara desert.
 The people on our excursions who’d bought the trip in the souks paid a lot more than we did by booking online!
 So if you’re not confident in your bargaining skills, book ahead of time with I Go Morocco.

 Read about our trip to Ouzoud Waterfall here!
 This is the closest excursion and can be done in one day.

-Jemaa el-Fnaa is the hugely busy main square of Marrakech – it’s basically a collection of food stalls with a ring of craft stalls around that, and then of course a few dudes with giant snakes or chained monkeys who will defo come harass you if you’re not careful.
-If you spend the day in this area of town it’s worth it to eat lunch/dinner at the food stalls – but the problem with street food is FOOD POISONING.
+Jemaa el-Fnaa is the hugely busy main square of Marrakech – it’s basically a collection of food stalls with a ring of craft stalls around that, and then of course a few dudes with giant snakes or chained monkeys who will definitely come after you if you look even slightly interested.
+If you spend the day in this area of town it’s worth it to eat lunch or dinner at the food stalls – but the problem with street food is FOOD POISONING.
 Be careful!
 Our Riad host recommended these stalls for their quality (non-poisoning quality…), and assured us that he wasn’t just recommending them because he knew them personally:

 1, 14 (fish), 25, 74 (soup).